david-hernandez/drupal8-oop/2-Visibility-and-scope/README.md

 You will, of course, note that while the object does not have access to protected things, a class that extends it does.
-This is like the company you purchased your dishwasher from refusing to send you the maintenance manual and parts catalog for your dishwasher, but they will send it to a licensed repair company they work with.
+This is like the company you purchased your dishwasher from refusing to send you the maintenance manual and parts catalog, but they _will_ send it to a licensed repair company they work with.

 ### Private